TylerHan1226/Riff-Harbor/README.md

           "This field is required." || "Color must be under 100 characters" ],
         "category": [
-          "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass."
+          "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass" ],
-        ],
         "price": [
           "This field is required." || "Price must be greater than 0"